top of page

 I-Intelligence Professional

-I-Intelligence offers a range of courses including the Chinese, Russian as well as the Arabic/MENA/CT OSINT course.
+I-Intelligence offers a range of courses including Chinese, Russian and Arabic/MENA/CT OSINT courses.

 In today’s landscape of open-source intelligence (OSINT), a persistent misconception limits the potential of incoming intelligence analysts: the belief that fluency in a foreign language is required to gather actionable intelligence in that language.
 In reality, language research and language fluency are distinct skill sets—and confusing them leads to missed opportunities.